mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 Location: https://example.com/oauth_complete?state=XYZ987&code=ABC123
 ```

-The client application receives the redirect, checks the "state" token against its local state, and posts the authorization code to the Firefox accounts server:
+The client application receives the redirect, checks the "state" token against its local state, and posts the authorization code to the Mozilla accounts server:

 ```text
 POST /authorization HTTP/1.1